-Canadian Forces Pilot
+Canadian Armed Forces

 Attended KCSS • 1983–1988

 While a student at King City S.S.
-Oliver not only maintained excellent grades [he was an Ontario Scholar in Grade 13, but was also active outside the classroom, participating in Junior Basketball, Junior Football and playing 2 years on the school soccer team.
+Oliver not only maintained excellent grades (he was an Ontario Scholar in Grade 13), but was also active outside the classroom, participating in Junior Basketball, Junior Football and playing 2 years on the school soccer team.
 Upon graduation in 1983 he flew home to follow his life long dream of becoming a professional pilot.
 After two years at the Florida Institute of Technology in Melbourne, Florida, Oliver became bored with the limited thrust of single engine propeller aircraft.
 In his search for “more power” he applied to become a military pilot with the Canadian Forces.

 He is scheduled to remain there until 2005 in preparation for service as a general station officer in Canadian or NATO headquarters.